|

 - Stables circa 1903

-- Drew Gilpen Faust, James Henry Hammond and the Old South: A Design for Mastery (Baton Rouge, LA: Louisiana State University Press, 1985).
+- Drew Gilpen Faust, James Henry Hammond and Old South (Southern Biography Series) (Baton Rouge, LA: Louisiana State University Press, 1985)

 Contact Information